GeoNode/documentation/install/advanced/core/index.rst

   sudo useradd -m -U -d /opt/tomcat -s /bin/bash tomcat sudo usermod -a -G www-data tomcat

-Now, go to the official Apache Tomcat `website <https://tomcat.apache.org/>`_ and download the most recent version of the software to your server.
+.. warning:: Now, go to the official Apache Tomcat `website <https://tomcat.apache.org/>`_ and download the most recent version of the software to your server.
+But don't use Tomcat10 because there are still some errors between Geoserver and Tomcat.

 .. code-block:: shell